What does a Information Systems Security Manager do?

 - Cons:

-- Potential for stressful work environment
+- Potential for working in a high-pressure environment

 What is the job outlook for a Information Systems Security Manager?